-HPV infection can affect fertility
+HPV infection can affect pregnancy outcomes

-HPV vaccine protects fertility.
-Studies show the same rate of pregnancy and births occur in vaccinated and unvaccinated women.
+Studies show the same rate of pregnancy and births occur in vaccinated and unvaccinated females.
 In some cases, not being vaccinated can lead to adverse pregnancy outcomes such as miscarriage, prematurity or low birthweight related to the weakening of the cervix as a result of treatment for HPV infection.